Skip to content

 Step 4: Outline Your Business Model

-• Choose the right structure: Decide whether to operate as an LLC, S-corp, or sole proprietorship based on liability and tax considerations.
+• Choose the right structure: Decide on your legal structure, whether to operate as an LLC, S-corp, or sole proprietorship, for tax and liability purposes.

-• Define pricing and margins: Calculate production costs, distributor markups, and retailer profit margins to ensure profitability.
+• Define pricing strategy and margins: Calculate production costs, distributor markups, and retailer profit margin to ensure every sale covers your costs.

 Learn more: Should Your Business Have a Beer or Wine Subscription?